letovesnoi/machine-learning/projects/capstone/capstone_report.md

 The workflow for approaching a solution given the problem includes
 - **Collect** the data.
 Choose peptide not complex compounds from GNPS Public Spectral Library and also the same highly-reliable DEREPLICATOR identifications.
 - **Preprocess** the data.
-Try different sizes of discretization step to vary number of features and feasible network complexity which doesn't kill all the RAM.
+Try different sizes of discretization step to vary number of features.
+We want to get computationally simpler model, but still with acceptable performance.
 - **Split** the data into training, validation and test sets such that both linear and cyclic compounds fall into each of these sets in acceptable proportions.
 - **Choose**, **train** and **tune** the model.
 At first make sure that such simple models as [clustering](https://scikit-learn.org/stable/modules/clustering.html) do not work (try K-means, Gaussian mixtures or Hierarchical clustering).
 Secondly try [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) and at the end build first one [CNN](https://keras.io/layers/convolutional/). <!--consisting of two convolutional layers with two subsequent max-pooling layers, two fully connected layers and two dropouts to prevent overfitting. --> Get some intuitions about how the models work on spectra data by testing them and plotting some scores, varying layers and other hyperparameters, use different optimizers and etc.
 - **Evaluate** the solution.
 Visualize some predictions.
-Compare with random model by computing [confusion matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html), [Receiver operating characteristic](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) and the area under this curve [AUC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.auc.html). <!--without considering DEREPLICATOR pipeline.-->
+Compare trained models with each other by computing [confusion matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html), [Receiver operating characteristic](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) and the area under this curve [AUC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.auc.html). <!--without considering DEREPLICATOR pipeline.-->

 ### Metrics

-**Confusion matrix** was chosen to show how many and what type of mistakes the model made on test dataset. *False* means that spectrum corresponds to other cyclicality than the model got.
-So *FP* is the number of spectra corresponding to non-linear compounds predicted as linear and vice versa *FN* means that actually linear compound is predicted as non-linear.
+**Confusion matrix** is chosen to show how many and what type of mistakes the model makes on test dataset. *False* means that spectrum corresponds to other cyclicality than the model got.
+So *FP* is the number of spectra corresponding to non-linear compounds predicted as linear and *FN* means that actually linear compound is predicted as non-linear.

 **ROC curves** and **AUC** will measure performance of the model instead of *accuracy* since the dataset can't be considered fully balanced and the model may have a large accuracy but be unfair owing to [Accuracy paradox](https://towardsdatascience.com/accuracy-paradox-897a69e2dd9b)).
-In its turn AUC has to deal with the small imbalance of input data.
+In its turn AUC deals well with the small imbalance of input data.

 ## II.
 Analysis

 ### Data Exploration
 Each spectrum is in the [MGF Format](https://ccms-ucsd.github.io/GNPSDocumentation/downloadlibraries/#mgf-format) consisting of list of pairs of mass-to-charge ratio and intensity (see ```data/spectra/*.mgf```, ```data/spectra_REG_RUN/*.mgf``` or ```data/GNPS-LIBRARY.mgf```).
-To make it clearer here is some example of such file:
+To make it clearer here is an example of such file:
 ```
 BEGIN IONS
 PEPMASS=712.31